michaelbarone/cc3/docs/prd.md

 **I. Core Application & User Foundation:**
     * **Project Setup:** Standardized Next.js project with TypeScript, core tooling (ESLint, Prettier), version control enhancements (Husky, commitlint), and Docker containerization.
-    * **Database Schema:** Prisma ORM with SQLite defining models for Users (with `isActive` status, `lastLoginAt`), User Settings (for theme and menu position preferences), URLs (with required title and optional server-hosted `faviconUrl`), Groups, URL-in-Group relationships (with group-specific titles), User-Group Access, and Activity Logs (with structured JSON details).
+    * **Database Schema:** Prisma ORM with SQLite defining models for Users (with `isActive` status, `lastLoginAt`), User Settings (for theme and menu position preferences), URLs (with required title and optional server-hosted `faviconUrl`), Groups, URL-in-Group relationships (with group-specific titles), User-Group Access, Activity Logs (with structured JSON details), and System Settings (for app-wide configurations like log retention).
+Referential actions like `onDelete: SetNull` for creator fields and `onDelete: Cascade` for join table records are defined.
     * **Authentication:**
         * User identification by unique `name` with an optional password.
         * NextAuth.js for credential-based login.